lilott8/CS220-Final/README.md

 ##TODO:

+ - Figure out what, exactly the output means and make it useful
+ - Implement my datastructures with the Boost::Voronoi algorithm
  - implement an anti-aliasing line drawing algorithm so that it adheres to rectilinear expectations
  - Either add all the appropriate .o files to the make file or convince Brian to use CMake!
  - figure out why the map coords need to be switched in init!